 College of Engineering inducts new academy members

-Virginia Tech's College of Engineering inducted seven new members into its Academy of Engineering Excellence, an elite group that now consists of only 97 people out of its more than 55,000 living alumni.
+Virginia Tech's College of Engineering inducted 10 new members into its Academy of Engineering Excellence, an elite group that now consists of only 90 people out of its more than 50,000 living alumni.

-The Academy of Engineering Excellence was founded in 1999 by F. William Stephenson, past dean of the college of engineering, and the College's Alumni Advisory Board.
-This year marked the eleventh anniversary of the first induction.
-In 2009, college produced a book on the first 90 inductees, called In the Land Grant Tradition: Reaching the Pinnacles .
-The book is available at the University Bookstore.
+The Academy of Engineering Excellence was founded in 1999 by F. William Stephenson, past dean of the College of Engineering, and the college’s Alumni Advisory Board.
+This year marked the 10th anniversary of the first induction, and the college produced a book on the first 90 inductees, called In the Land Grant Tradition: Reaching the Pinnacles.

-This Academy and the College's published book "represents another way the College of Engineering has selected to showcase our loyal ambassadors.
-These alumni all represent people who have lived their lives representing the spirit of Ut Prosim, Virginia Tech’s motto, meaning 'That I may serve,' " said Richard C. Benson, dean of the College of Engineering and the holder of the Paul and Dorothea Torgersen Chair of Engineering.
+This book “represents another way the College of Engineering has selected to showcase our loyal ambassadors.
+These alumni all represent people who have lived their lives representing the spirit of Ut Prosim, Virginia Tech’s motto, meaning ‘That I may serve,’ “ said Richard C. Benson, dean of the College of Engineering and the holder of the Paul and Dorothea Torgersen Chair of Engineering.